CSC3170-2022Fall/project-team-21/README.md

 | Yohanes James | Implemented the Table and Database class, provided the SQL test cases to help testing the database, helped with report writing |
 | 连珈玮 | Implemented the Database class and helped with implementing load and store features, organized our repository structure neatly, wrote CMake script to build the whole project, added unit test module for testing |

 This project deepens our knowledge of a database system.
-There is indeed something that needs to be improved, such as the efficiency and still needs better support of larger-scale databases.
+There is indeed something that needs to be improved in our project, such as the efficiency issue, and we still need better support for larger-scale databases.
 Hopefully, we can make it better in the future.